drechema/iris-explorer/README.md

 More help about how to configure i18n here [<https://v5.angular.io/guide/i18n>]

 ## Code scaffolding
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.
+Using Angular 5.

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.